rishiraj824/jackal/_pages/about.md

 ## Clubs and Chapters

-I believe being busy is the best way to learn new things, manage time and build yourself up.
+I believe being busy is the best way to learn new things, manage time and build up yourself.
 So I keep myself involved in the following Chapters and Clubs in my College.

 - [**Google Developer Groups (GDG-VIT Vellore)**](http://gdgvitvellore.com)<br>
 	*Vice President (Technical)* - Member Since Jan 2015